 The new world of digital-analog hybridization

 Or we can take the example of arts, culture, and entertainment.
 Of course we’ll go back to live music here in the Capital of Live Music, just as Broadway exploded with theater in 1919 after a year of closure during the flu pandemic the year before.
-But at the same time, the new streaming services of Alamo Drafthouse, the Austin Film Society, and others will bring access to new films and filmmakers for audiences around the world.
+But at the same time, the new streaming services of Alamo Drafthouse, the Austin Film Institute, and others will bring access to new films and filmmakers for audiences around the world.

 And lastly, unfolding before our eyes, is the phenomenon of Austin and Texas overall winning on both the interstate net immigration front as well as the tech business front.
 But it’s so much more than just Silicon Valley tech titans like Elon Musk moving operations and headquarters to Austin, or the criticism that unbridled growth will drive gentrification and burden schools and transit.
 And it’s much more than engineers and software developers trading in tiny condos in Menlo Park or Seattle for suburban McMansions to work from Austin in larger, remotely distributed teams.
 Though that is part of it.